-Agios Pharmaceuticals, Inc. ("Agios" or "the Company") is a biopharmaceutical company committed to the fundamental transformation of patients' lives through scientific leadership in the field of cancer metabolism and rare genetic metabolic disorders.
-The Company has built a unique set of core capabilities in the field of cellular metabolism, with the goal of making transformative, first or best in class medicines.
-The Company's therapeutic areas of focus are cancer and rare genetic metabolic disorders, which are a broad group of more than 600 rare genetic diseases caused by mutations, or defects, of single metabolic genes.
-In both of these areas, the Company is seeking to unlock the biology of cellular metabolism to create transformative therapies.
+Agios Pharmaceuticals, Inc. ("Agios" or the "Company") is a biopharmaceutical company committed to the fundamental transformation of patients' lives through scientific leadership in the field of cancer and rare genetic metabolic disorders.
+The Company has built a unique set of core capabilities in the field of cellular metabolism, with the goal of making transformative, first- or best-in-class medicines.
+Agios' therapeutic areas of focus are cancer and rare genetic metabolic disorders, which are a broad group of more than 600 rare genetic diseases caused by mutations, or defects, of single metabolic genes.
+In both of these areas, the Company is seeking to unlock the biology of cellular metabolism as a platform to create transformative therapies.
 The Company is located in Cambridge, Massachusetts.